Garrma/numerical_finance/README.md

 This repository is project made within the context of Msc 203 Numerical Finance course by CASTELLARNAU Romain, GARRIGA Maxime and SAULIS Lukas.

-This project constitutes a first approach to multiple stocks options pricing with a focus on european & bermuda basket calls.
+This project constitutes a first approach to multiple stocks options pricing with a focus on european & bermudan basket calls.
 The work also includes a few Monte Carlo reduction variance methods with antithetic and control variate.

 The choice between C++ and python for the project was free.
 To stay within the framework class and challenge ourselves, we developped from sratch random number generators without using inbuilt python packages.
 Have a look at the folder
-[here](docs/Generator%Architecture.pdf).
+[here](docs/Generator%20Architecture.pdf).
 This is not mandatory for option pricing but added much more challenge and effors to our work.

 ## Instructions